The Lord God took the man and put him in the Garden of Eden to work it and take care of it.

 We have been a Fair Trade church since 2006 which means that we have committed to using fairly traded products whenever we serve refreshments, and encouraging other users of our church rooms to do the same.
-We have a stall offering Traidcraft and other fairly traded products for sale once a month on the third Sunday.
+We have a stall offering a selection of fairly traded and recycled products for sale once a month on the third Sunday.
 Most items are sold at cost to promote Fairtrade, any profit from the stall goes to the fairtrade charity, Transform Trade.
 We promote Fair Trade fortnight each year with an event raising funds for Traidcraft Exchange, Traidcraft’s development charity.

 Our Traidcraft Stall.

 While recognising that recycling is not the ultimate answer, we facilitate innovative recycling by collecting and redistributing many things that Mole Valley District Council cannot, and often these items can be recycled for the benefit of charities.

 At present we collect:

 spectacles (passed on to local opticians for reuse in schemes such as Mission for Vision) binoculars (which are passed on to the RSPB for use by conservation groups in Third World countries) postcards (collected for Mission Aviation Fellowship)